 Master of Leadership

 What Makes This Program Different

-This program is designed for educators who wish to expand their leadership abilities and are especially interested in Christian education in a global context, whether that means teaching a globally diverse classroom in North America or engaging in education around the world.
+This program is designed for educators who wish to expand their leadership abilities and are especially interested in Christian education in a global context, whether that means teaching in a globally diverse classroom in North America or engaging in education around the world.
 This program also features an emphasis on the integration of educational technology.

 Kingdom-Driven: Prairie’s mission is ‘To know Christ and make Him known.’
-Participants in this program can expect to be empowered in their relationship with Christ and be connected with other Christians from around he world.
-This degree strives to bring the community felt at Prairie’s Three Hills campus to students around the world as they form unique communities with their fellow students and instructors in their cohort.
+Participants in this program can expect to be empowered in their relationship with Christ and be connected with other Christians from around the world.
+This degree strives to bring the community felt at Prairie’s Three Hills campus to students around the world as they form unique communities with their fellow students and the instructors in their cohort.

 Future-Ready: Today’s Christian educators and leaders need skills and practical experience in navigating the changing political, social, cultural and technological influences in education.
 This program will prepare Christian educators and leaders to work within the changing environment of global education.

 Who is this program for?

 Teachers: Any teacher who wishes to develop educational leadership skills in Biblical integration, instructional technology pedagogy, and global education perspectives.

 Current or Future Administrators: Any teacher who intends to be a school administrator or is currently a school administrator who wishes to develop leadership skills from a biblical and global perspective.